Effective gravity and effective quantum equations in a system inspired by walking droplets experiments: General covariant formulation for a system with inhomogeneous pulsation of the medium

-Here again, the total energy of the concretion is equal to the equivalent rest mass energy of the concretion ($m_0\,c_m^2$, similarly to relativity) plus an additional energy, $\Econc=\hbe\;\omega(\vec{\xi},t)$ (similarly to quantum mechanics).
-(It is worth noting that both the equivalent rest mass energy ($m_0\,c_m^2$) and the coefficient $\hbe$ come naturally from the same condition~(\ref{eacc_cond_reine}).)\\
+(see \ref{sa_Econc} for more details).
+The total energy of the concretion is equal to the effective rest mass energy of the concretion ($m_0\,c_\m^2$, as in relativity) plus an additional energy $\Econc=\hbe\;\omega(\vec{\xi},t)$ (as in quantum mechanics).
+It is worth noting that both the effective rest mass energy ($m_0\,c_\m^2$) and the coefficient $\hbe$ come naturally from the only condition~(\ref{eacc_cond_reine}).

-To conclude, the corresponding results for $\Wconc$ and $\vpconc$ seen in~\cite{conc} are here generalised, as expected.
-We note nevertheless that expressions in the low-velocity and small-acceleration approximation have here the same form as in the absence of external potential.
-Let us now briefly write again expression of $\Wconc$ and $\vpconc$ in the light of quantum mechanics.